Mirko Čikiriz: Parliamentarian

-POKS member
+Movement for the Restoration of the Kingdom of Serbia

-The SPO split in 2017, and a new party called the Movement for the Restoration of the Kingdom of Serbia (POKS) was formed under Žika Gojković's leadership. Čikiriz joined the POKS; in so doing, he said that its founders were dissatisfied with Vuk Drašković's continued leadership of SPO but did not want to attempt a disruptive takeover of that party. Čikiriz also accused Drašković of singling out the crimes committed by Serb forces in the Yugoslav Wars of the 1990s and ignoring the crimes of other sides.
+The SPO split in 2017, and a new party called the Movement for the Restoration of the Kingdom of Serbia (POKS) was established under Žika Gojković's leadership. Čikiriz joined the POKS, saying that its founders were dissatisfied with Vuk Drašković's continued leadership of SPO but did not want to attempt a disruptive takeover of that party.
+In leaving the SPO, Čikiriz accused Drašković of singling out the crimes committed by Serb forces in the Yugoslav Wars of the 1990s and ignoring the crimes of other sides.
 The POKS initially continued to support Serbia's SNS-led administration, and Čikiriz remained in his role as a state secretary.

 In 2019, the Kragujevac city assembly voted to name an alley after Draža Mihailović. Čikiriz supported this decision, describing both Mihailović's Chetniks and the Yugoslav Partisans as having been anti-fascist forces in World War II.

 He appeared in the third position on the POKS's For the Kingdom of Serbia electoral list in the 2020 Serbian parliamentary election.
 The list narrowly missed crossing the electoral threshold.
 He also led the POKS's list for Kragujevac in the concurrent 2020 Serbian local elections and was elected when the list won three mandates.
 Once again, his term in the local assembly was relatively brief.
 He was appointed as an assistant mayor on 5 November 2020, with responsibility for co-operation with churches and religious communities.
-(The city's other assistant mayors had been appointed in September, but Čikiriz was required to wait until the end of his term as a state secretary before he could formally take office.)
-By virtue of holding this executive role, he was required to resign from the city assembly, which he did on 27 November.
+(The city's other assistant mayors were appointed in September, but Čikiriz was required to wait until the end of his term as a state secretary before he could take office.)
+By virtue of holding an executive role, he was required to resign from the city assembly, which he did on 27 November.

 In May 2021, he introduced a contract valued at seven million dollars to be spent on financing and co-financing projects sponsored by the city's different religious communities.